 "Yes," she said, "But those feelings… they weren't just for humanity.
 They were for you.
 It was your thoughts I heard on the other side that changed me.
 Your love that brought me back."

 Xena's hand lightly clasped her own knee as she said this, Gabrielle saw, in an uncharacteristic, uncertain gesture.
 A long silence passed between them in which Xena's eyes flickered to Gabrielle's mouth, as if waiting for her to speak.
-They held one another's look then a long moment before Xena broke it.
+They held one another's look then a long moment and Gabrielle could see Xena form words that would have broken it.
 Xena turned suddenly, distracted and without much energy, to rethread the new string.

 Gabrielle sat still looking at her.
 She got up.
 Xena turned her face up as she drew near, her guard barely rising and replaced at once with what felt an extreme vulnerability.
 She watched Gabrielle as she had the night before, in the water, looking to her lead.
 Gabrielle put her own hand to Xena's knee, as she knelt in front of her friend.
 Xena glanced to her mouth once more and to her eyes again and looked away.